I. The Role of a Chapter

 3. After the first event, the group should submit plan for a year to the Board, including:

-» how to organizers expect to expand membership in the near future.
+- how the organizers expect to expand membership in the near future.

 This plan should be sent to the National Executive Board for comments and suggestions.
 A temporary board of directors should also be elected at this stage, substituting the first committee.